 The show ran for 26 years in Wisconsin Dells before Bartlett brought the show to Pigeon Forge, Tenn.

 According to an article in the Chicago Tribune, the company sold the Pigeon Forge attraction to finance “Tommy Bartlett’s Robot World,” reportedly a $2.5 million investment that planned to display an array of animated androids.

 Today, that investment is known as the The Tommy Bartlett Exploratory, an interactive science center with more than 175 hands-on exhibits.
 It is currently open and operating in Wisconsin Dells.

-The water skiing circus acts are still live on at The Tommy Bartlett Show, also in Wisconsin Dells, although it is currently closed for the 2020 season due to the coronavirus pandemic.
+The water skiing circus acts at the The Tommy Bartlett Show ran for nearly 70 years in Wisconsin Dells, although it is reportedly closing for good after financial hardship caused by the 2020 pandemic.

 As for the land in Pigeon Forge, the canopy is still rusting in place on Sugar Hollow Road.
 The lake has been filled, and Life Changers International Church sits nearby.

 “I’d like to be able to compare myself, in a small way, to Walt Disney,” Bartlett said in the 80s.
 “Many people won’t know who I am or who I was, but I hope that the name will mean quality.”